kraftika/box-files/README.md

   * CORS setup

 ## Run application
+  * ./setup.sh
+  * grunt

 ## Next steps
   * Deploy server on heroku
   * Setup deployment
   * Run tests in continous integration environment

-Note: I adapted the nodeJS server side according to my needs.
-The original source is [here](https://github.com/cydneymikel/node-box-sdk).
+*Note: I adapted the nodeJS server side according to my needs.
+The source is [here](https://github.com/cydneymikel/node-box-sdk).*

 ## Run the application (add all dependencies later)
 * Create Box account if you don't have